NSF GRFP and NDSEG Recipients

 Keshava Katti

-NSF GRFP, advised by Dr. Pratik Chaudhari and Dr. Deep Jariwala
+4th year doctoral student, NSF GRFP, advised by Dr. Pratik Chaudhari and Dr. Deep Jariwala

 Keshava currently uses mathematical neuron models to build networks that can learn from event volumes, which are streams of spiking information generated by event cameras from visual stimuli.
 These networks are then applied to robotics tasks such as pose and depth estimation.
 He plans to design a physical substrate for ensemble-based neural computation with non-volatile memory devices that could more closely emulate self-organization of the mammalian visual cortex.